 Guided Walking Tours

 Walking tours are contingent upon a minimum of 2 registrations.

 The Full Walking Tour is a guided tour of the entire Ridge, both East and West sides.
 A volunteer guide will interpret the dinosaur tracks and bones, local history, and geology while you view the real fossils.
 This is a one-way, 1.25-mile tour and will take 1.5-2 hours.
 Walkers are transported via a shuttle bus to their starting point.
 Admission to the exhibit hall Trek Through Time is included with your ticket.
 Masks are required on the shuttle bus (ages 3+).
+No dogs please.